Table of Contents

 However, it must be remembered that as well as home education, Monk also takes a keen political interest in "faith and public schools too."
 To the extent that the Government maintains a hands-off approach in these areas, it is likely that it will do so in home education, and conversely whenever the Government ratchets up regulation in this area, some observers believe it is only be a matter of time before this affects home education.

 In 2009 therefore, Monk could reasonably have anticipated that legislation introduced in 2008 to circumscribe private schools would inevitably have an impact on home education, and indeed there are several references to this in Monk's 2009 article.
 Of course, independent schools are fundamentally different from the home, so it is by no means inevitable that regulation in one area will lead to regulation in another.
-Moreover, the 2008 laws were never actually enacted, but by analogy this type of argument could conceivably be resuscitated or recycled with reference to recent "British Values" regulations.

 Daniel Monk says home educating parents believe they have an absolute right to home educate.
 Monk says home educators are led astray by their interpretation of Article 2 of the First Protocol of the European Convention on Human Rights [the State shall respect the right of parents to ensure such education and teaching in conformity with their own religious and philosophical convictions] and section 9 of the Education Act 1996 [pupils are to be educated in accordance with the wishes of their parents] (Monk 2004 page 6.)